MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaPrivilegedAccessResourceRoleAssignment.md

 ### -SubjectId
 Required.
-The ID of the subject which the role assignment is associated with.
+The ID of the subject that the role assignment is associated with.

 ```yaml
 Type: String